-- (1) General Agriculture (A-1);
+(1) General Agriculture (A-1);

-- a.
-Appropriate until rezoned to one of the zoning classifications listed below)
+a.
+Appropriate until rezoned to a zoning classification listed below)

-- (2) Single-Family Dwelling (R-1);
+(2) Single-Family Dwelling (R-1);

 - (3) Mixed Residential (R-4);

 - (4) Manufactured Housing Park (P-MH); and

 - (5) Planned Unit Development (PUD)

 This application seeks to change the future land use designation of the subject site from RL to MR. As stated in this policy, intent of MR is to "recognize areas suited for primarily single-family residential units within the Urban Growth Boundary".
 While the site is not located within the Urban Growth Boundary, it is fully contained within a subdivision, with similar lot sizes, that was approved before the first comprehensive plan was fully adopted.